Kubernetes on AWS · open source

 destination IP, so they bill this to cart, or miss it.

-$0.01 a GiB sounds like nothing.
+A cent a gigabyte, charged in each direction, sounds like nothing.
 At Kafka RF=3 replication scale it is tens of thousands of dollars a month, billed to a pod you cannot currently see.

 Real output from make demo.
 Pure Go: no cloud account, no cluster, no kernel.
 Every dollar is bytes × a dated rate, re-derived independently by an oracle (make sim).

-Apache-2.0 · read every line ~0.1–0.5% CPU · in-kernel PERCPU aggregation No app changes, no sidecars, no code edits Every number oracle-tested · run make sim
+Apache-2.0 · read every line Designed to 0.1–0.5% of one core · in-kernel aggregation → No app changes, no sidecars, no code edits Every number oracle-tested · run make sim

-Works with the tools you already run: PrometheusOpenTelemetryGrafanaOpenCostKubernetesHelm
+Works with the tools you already run: PrometheusGrafanaKubernetesHelm

 The black box